Shneer/shneer/README.md

-# shneer
+# Shneer
-New dependency manager for PHP.
+A new dependency manager for PHP.